hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/builds/1-create-a-build.md

 You should see a response like this:

 ![A working query in the Hasura DDN Console](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/backend-stack/v3/working-query-console.png)

+If you're having trouble with your query, check to ensure you've defined all of your relationships correctly.
+Any red lines under a field in the GraphiQL Explorer indicate that there's an issue with your metadata.

 From here, you can either continue to iterate on your metadata, or apply this build to your project's production endpoint.